iamaanahmad/alpenglow-verifier/docs/results_interpretation_guide.md

 ## Overview

 This guide provides comprehensive instructions for interpreting the results of the Enhanced Alpenglow formal verification system.
-It covers how to understand verification outputs, assess proof status, evaluate performance metrics, and determine hackathon readiness based on verification results.
+It covers how to understand verification outputs, assess proof status, evaluate performance metrics, and determine production readiness based on verification results.

 ## Result Categories